Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Methodology

 \section{Methodology}

-The unsupervised machine learning pipeline used in this study is illustrated in Figure \ref{fig:method}.
-We begin by describing the dataset, followed by the preprocessing steps used to segment individual heartbeats from the raw ECG signals.
-Next, we explain the dimensionality reduction techniques employed and the labeling standard used for heartbeat classification.
-Finally, we describe evaluation metrics used to quantify algorithm performance.
+The unsupervised machine learning pipeline used in this study is illustrated in Figure~\ref{fig:method}.
+We first describe the dataset and labeling standard for heartbeat classification, followed by the preprocessing steps to segment individual heartbeats from the raw ECG signals and denoising.
+Next, we present the dimensionality reduction techniques and clustering algorithm employed, and finally the evaluation metrics used to quantify performance.